click to see the fullsize image

 Oxidative stress and antioxidants in mollusks with different longevity (Sukhotin)

-Seasonal variations in growth, biochemical composition and caloric value of mussels from sub-Arctic populations as foraging objects of waterfowl birds (Sukhotin)
+Seasonal variations in growth, biochemical composition and caloric value of mussels from sub-Arctic populations (Sukhotin)

 Long-term and seasonal changes in population structure of intertidal mussel populations (Sukhotin)